xuchen66/sphinx-emdocs/source/serialEM-note-refineZLP-on-Aufoil-grid.rst

 based holey grid.
 Unfortunitely, it doesn't run well on a gold foil based grid which it is very "black" between holes.
 This is mainly due to large pieces of gold crystals that form the film diffract electron beams away in relatively large angle so they don't hit the camera.
 SerialEM's ``refineZLP`` routine works by comparing camera counts at different energy shifts.
-If there is clear count drop, the slit edge is hitted.
+If there is clear count drop, the slit edge is detected.
 When with a Au foil grid, if the area but not a hole is used for such refinement, the black nature of the film causes this procedure likely to fail.
 When we take multi-hole exposure for 4 holes, for example, the stage position is on such "black" area.